Robert Kee

 Robert Kee (5 October 1919 – 11 January 2013) was a British broadcaster, journalist, historian and writer, known for his historical works on World War II and Ireland.

-Life and career
+Early life and education

-Kee was born on 5 October 1919 in Calcutta, India, to Robert and Dorothy (née Monkman).
-The family did well but was forced to return to Britain during the depressed early 1930s.
+Kee was born on 5 October 1919 in Calcutta, India, to Robert Kee (1879–1958) and Dorothy Frances, née Monkman.
+His father was of Scottish origin, son of a Liberal mayor of Greenock; his job as manager of a jute mill meant the family was prosperous, but he was dismissed without a pension due to the Great Depression in the early 1930s; the family returned to Britain where his father was forced to work "temporary and dead-end jobs" until the age of seventy-four, which "deeply marked" his son.
+His younger brother, William, was born in 1921, and became a barrister and later a circuit judge.

-He earned a scholarship to Stowe School, Buckingham, and read history at Magdalen College, Oxford, where he was a pupil, then a friend, of the historian A.J.P.
+After attending Rottingdean School, he earned a scholarship to Stowe School, Buckingham, and read history at Magdalen College, Oxford, where he was a pupil, then a friend, of the historian A.J.P.
 Taylor.
 He considered his Stowe education as having prepared him perfectly for subsequent wartime incarceration.